th0ma7/crypto/README.md

 $ sudo systemctl restart ethminer
 ```

-Log files are located under `/var/log/miners/ethminer.log`
+Log files are located under `/var/log/miners/ethminer.log`<br/>
 Make sure the log directory is read/write from the user account you use.

 # gpuwatch
-Simple script to monitor the GPU of your mining rig and restart or reboot if a GPU is hung.
+Simple script to monitor the GPU of your mining rig and restart or reboot if a GPU is hung.<br/>
 Currently only works with the conjunction of AMD video cards & ethereum

 Place the files as follow: